Hyundai Motor (OTCMKTS:HYMLF) Sets New 52-Week Low at $89.00

-Hyundai Motor (OTCMKTS:HYMLF – Get Rating) reached a new 52-week low during trading on Wednesday .
-The company traded as low as $89.00 and last traded at $89.00, with a volume of 0 shares.
+Shares of Hyundai Motor (OTCMKTS:HYMLF – Get Rating) reached a new 52-week low during mid-day trading on Wednesday .
+The company traded as low as $89.00 and last traded at $89.00, with a volume of 0 shares trading hands.
 The stock had previously closed at $89.00.

 Hyundai Motor Company, together with its subsidiaries, manufactures and distributes motor vehicles and parts.
 It operates through Vehicle, Finance, and Others segments.
 The company offers cars under the Azera, Sonata, Veloster, Veloster N, i30 Fastback N, i30 N, i30, Elantra, Accent, i20, and i10 names; and SUVs under the Palisade, Santa Fe, Tucson, Creta, Kona, and Venue names.